bartak-v/gja/2_MAVEN_TESTING_JAX/JAX/readme.md

 # JAX Examples

+##### JAX -WS

+- Client and publisher, first run publisher.
+Client then connects to the publisher at port 6666 (if the port is not free on your machine, change it) and retrieves object HelloWorld.
+The call *hello.getHelloWorldAsString("fit")* seems to be executed on client side but it is actually executed in the publisher app and the result is retrieved through the port.
+- There are also Client and Server handlers.
+Client handler adds MacAddress to request, Server handler reads it and validates.
+The handler configuration is in *handler-client.xml* and *handler-server.xml*.
+- Compiled `.jar` is added to the root of the projects for easy deployment.

+##### Jersey

+- A Jersey demo showing basic usage of the framework.
+The application runs at http://localhost:8080/jersey.
+- There are 2 controller Classes, first *Basic* shows basic HTTP GET processing.
+Second *Arguments* shows retrieving user input multiple ways.

 ### Javadoc Documentation

 Automatically generated Javadoc documentation can be found in the `doc/` folder in each project subfolder.